 If you're serious about achieving your ultimate brow shape at home, Davies' Brow Mate tool can easily be recreated by using a ruler and brow powder to create a guide on your skin.
 The following measurements are ideal, but vary from person to person; thickness at the beginning of the brow = 0.8cm, arch length = 3.2cm, tail length = 2cm, overall length = 4.8cm, gap between brows = 2.2cm.
 Consider etching this ratio onto the popsicle stick with a pacer for easy measuring each morning.

 Davies’ signature ultimate brow shape is "a soft, angular arch with an elegant tail length".
 This classic shape can also be tweaked with unique variations to suit all faces.
 How do you ask?
 Round faces look slimmer when brows are styled to look slightly more angular, and angular faces (unsurprisingly) look less so with slightly rounded brows.
 If you've got a heart-shaped face, go for a softer arch—it'll create a balance between your cheekbones and chin.

 Use your Taklon flat brush and a dark brow powder to outline your brow shape.
 Davies suggests using a clear ruler for precision.
 Once you've got your outline in place, you'll be able to see more clearly where you need to correct your brows.
 Any plucking or trimming you do (more on that below) will happen outside of this guideline.
 (Think of it as a safety net to stop you going OTT.)

-Davies says that whilst trimming isn't compulsory or even necessary for everyone, when done properly it can help fake thickness.
+Davies says that while trimming isn't compulsory or even necessary for everyone, when done properly, it can help fake thickness.
 To DIY, comb through your brows to check for unruly hairs.
 Then brush the first half of your arch (from the front of your brow to the arch point) upwards, and lightly trim whatever falls outside the guideline.
 Next, brush the tail length of the brow downwards and do the same.
 Always trim in the direction of hair growth.